-Number 1: "What do I have?"
+Number one.
+"What do I have?"
 Your doctor should be able to explain to you what is causing your complaints.

-Number 3: "What alternatives do I have for my problem?"
-Oftentimes there's more than one way to do an operation, and depending on your individual situation, there may be surgery A, B, or C that might be more beneficial for you.
-Please have the surgeon explain what your options would be; there's more than one way to do any particular procedure, and there are more options for any one particular procedure.
+Number three.
+"What alternatives do I have for my problem?"
+Often times, there's more than one way to do an operation, and depending on your individual situation, there may be surgery A, B, or C that might be more beneficial for you.
+Please have the surgeon explain what your options would be.
+There's more than one way to do any particular procedure, and there are more options for any one particular procedure.

 When you ask these kinds of questions to your surgeon, he should be able to explain why you're a good candidate for that particular operation and what is the chance of success for that operation.
 Some operations have much better successes than others, and that person should be able to explain that to you.